HTD/Woof.WebSocket/README.md

 ## Q/A:

+> Q: Dependencies?<br/>
+> A: .NET Standard 2.0, protobuf-net.

+> Q: Thread-safe?<br/>
+> A: Yes.
+Tested.

+> Q: Asynchronous?<br/>
+> A: Task based.
+Fully asynchronous.

+> Q: How call `SendMessageAsync()` and friends in an event handler?<br/>
+> A: Make the event handler "async void" and ensure no exceptions are thrown there.

 > Q: Will the server work with clients in other environments (non .NET)?<br/>
 > A: Yes.
 WOOF codec uses compatible Google Protocol Buffer serializer available for many environments.

-> Q: Where can I find an example of a client written in language x?
+> Q: Where can I find an example of a client written in language x?<br/>
 > A: Be the first to write it and don't forget to send a pull request.

 > Q: Can custom subprotocols be used with WebSocket transport?<br/>